oscar-99/ml-tweezers/plan.md

 ## Features
 - Forces or forces and positons? (other variables?)
-  - Position sampling is far lower.
+  - Position sampling is far lower frequency: probably not useful in final model.
   - Just forces will need time series structure.
 Probably a novel move.
   - Which forces (radial, axial etc.)
 - Force histograms or frequency plots